Stars Align As Federer Seeks To Break Djokovic Spell In Wimbledon Final - UrduPoint

 'Stars Align' As Federer Seeks To Break Djokovic Spell In Wimbledon Final

-Eight-time Wimbledon champion Roger Federer believes the "stars have aligned" as he attempts to become the oldest Grand Slam winner of modern times in Sunday's final against Novak Djokovic

-London, (UrduPoint / Pakistan Point News - APP - 13th Jul, 2019 ) :Eight-time Wimbledon champion Roger Federer believes the "stars have aligned" as he attempts to become the oldest Grand Slam winner of modern times in Sunday's final against Novak Djokovic.
+London, (UrduPoint / Pakistan Point News - 14th Jul, 2019 ) :Eight-time Wimbledon champion Roger Federer believes the "stars have aligned" as he attempts to become the oldest Grand Slam winner of modern times in Sunday's final against Novak Djokovic.

 The 37-year-old Swiss can clinch a record-extending 21st major if he manages to break free of the world number one's stranglehold.